 Successful RISE innovators will:

-- Align a HSEI plan within the HSEI guiding framework
+- Align an HSEI intervention with the HSEI guiding framework

 RISE specifically supports HSEI ideas that will impact science, health, and/or healthcare.
 All Michigan Medicine faculty, staff, and learners are eligible to apply.

 Michael Brenner, M.D.